Electromagnetic response of cuprate superconductors with coexisting electronic nematicity: Quantitative characteristics of rotation symmetry-breaking of electromagnetic response in the long wavelength limit

-We are now ready to discuss the electromagnetic response of cuprate superconductors with coexisting electronic nematicity.
-With the help of the above relations (\ref{aspec}), the local magnetic-field profiles along the $\hat{a}$- and $\hat{b}$-axes can be derived straightforwardly as,
+With the help of the above relations in Eq. (\ref{aspec}) and the response kernels in Eq. (\ref{kernel-28}), the local magnetic-field profiles along the $\hat{a}$- and $\hat{b}$-axes in the long wavelength limit can be derived straightforwardly as,

 respectively.
-The local magnetic-field profile can be measured experimentally, e.g., by using the muon-spin rotation technique \cite{Jackson00,Khasanov04,Suter04}, reflecting the electromagnetic response and yielding the crucial information of the magnetic-field screening inside the sample.
-In cuprate superconductors, the experimental observations indicates an exponential character of the magnetic-field screening \cite{Jackson00,Khasanov04,Suter04}, in support of a local nature of the electrodynamics \cite{Schrieffer64}.
-As in the previous discussions \cite{Liu20}, we introduce a characteristic-length scale $a_{0}=\sqrt{\hbar^{2}a/\mu_{0}e^{2}J}$ for a convenience in the following discussions, where $a$ is the lattice constant.
-Using the lattice constant $a\approx 0.383$ nm of YBa$_2$Cu$_3$O$_{7-y}$, this characteristic-length is obtained as $a_{0}\approx 97.8$ nm.
-In Fig. \ref{profile-fig}, we plot the local magnetic-field profiles $h^{(\varsigma)}_{z}(x)$ along the $\hat{a}$-axis (red line) and $h^{(\varsigma)}_{z}(y)$ along the $\hat{b}$-axis (bule line) as a function of the distance from the surface at doping $\delta=0.15$ with temperature $T=0.002J$ for the nematic-order state strength $\varsigma=0.022$, where in a striking analogy to the case of the absence of the electronic nematicity \cite{Liu20}, the distance dependence of $h^{(\varsigma)}_{z}(x)$ [$h^{(\varsigma)}_{z}(y)$)] follows an exponential law as expected for the local electrodynamic response.
+In a striking analogy to the case of the absence of the electronic nematicity \cite{Liu20}, the distance dependence of $h^{(\varsigma)}_{z}(x)$ [$h^{(\varsigma)}_{z}(y)$)] follows an exponential law as was expected for the local electrodynamic response.
 However, the magnitude of $h^{(\varsigma)}_{z}(x)$ along the $\hat{a}$-axis at a given distance is unequal to the corresponding one of $h^{(\varsigma)}_{z}(y)$ along the $\hat{b}$-axis, with the difference of the magnitudes between $h^{(\varsigma)}_{z}(x)$ and $h^{(\varsigma)}_{z}(y)$ that is increased with the increase of distance, in qualitative agreement with the experimental results \cite{Kiefl10}.
-This anisotropic feature therefore indicates that the electromagnetic response is inequivalent along the $\hat{a}$- and $\hat{b}$-axes.
+This anisotropic feature therefore reflects an experimental fact that the electromagnetic response is inequivalent along the $\hat{a}$- and $\hat{b}$-axes \cite{Kiefl10}.